jsgroth/jgenesis/jgenesis-common/README.md

-# jgenesis-traits
+# jgenesis-common

-Traits used across most of the other crates.
+Common code used across most of the other crates.

 `jgenesis_traits::num` contains traits useful for accessing specific bits in primitive integer values.